- How Does AR / VR Retail Shopping Work?

 At the APP Solutions, we think the reality as we know it has been dramatically changed and will experience even more changes in the future.
 It is not something to be feared, but rather, something that we should embrace and take advantage of.

 In terms of the Augmented and Virtual Reality in the Retail industry, we see three solutions that can be developed (and we can help):

 - VR Training Simulator - this is something that has been widely used in the Healthcare industry but can be used for staff and customers' training even in less sensitive areas - for example, for beauty salons where employees need to know how to properly dye customers' hair (and can't really afford to destroy someone's locks.)

-- VR Shopping - we think that this is a great opportunity to use because it opens up so many opportunities.
+- VR Shopping - we think that this is an excellent opportunity to use because it opens up so many possibilities.
 Just consider people who are limited in mobility - they often have to either ask someone to get them something or come up with creative ways how to get to the store (while you are losing a whole segment of potential customers).
 VR experience cannot only overcome physical obstacles but also give the customers a chance to enjoy shopping as many other people do.

-The most interesting part of the implementation of VR & AR in Retail Business is the fact that these technologies offer a completely new dimension to work with.
+The most exciting part of the implementation of VR & AR in Retail Business is the fact that these technologies offer an entirely new dimension to work with.
 Sure, both technologies at the moment are barely extending and expanding the traditional services in a variety of ways.
 But that’s just the beginning for AR and VR in Retail.